Courses

 Textbook: Lehninger, Principles of Biochemistry (7th edition).
 Nelson, D. L., Cox, M. M., Freeman and Company 2017.

-Structure, function and metabolism of lipids, steroids, amino acids and nucleotides; the biochemistry and molecular biology of replication, transcription, translation and gene regulation.
+Structure, function and metabolism of lipids, amino acids, proteins and DNA; the biochemistry and molecular biology of membrane transport, channels and cell receptors; the DNA replication, transcription, translation and protein homeostasis.
 For students in Biochemistry and Honours programs in other life sciences.
 Credit will be granted for only one of BIOC 302 or BIOC 303.

 Credits: 6